Lumos Networks: After the merger

 On January 10, 2023, Lumos announced it would spend $100 million on 1200 miles of fiber optic lines in Lexington and Richland Counties in South Carolina.
 On March 28, 2023, Lumos announced plans to expand in the Spartanburg, South Carolina area.
 On April 4, 2023, Lumos announced plans to expand in New Hanover County in North Carolina.
 On May 24, 2023, Lumos announced plans for expansion in Harnett and Johnston Counties in North Carolina.
 During the last six months of 2023, Lumos expanded into Goldsboro, Burlington, Mebane and Clayton in North Carolina.

 EQT Infrastructure announced a joint venture with T-Mobile on April 25, 2024, a deal expected to be worth $1 billion which would close late in 2024 or early in 2025, which would own Lumos.
 The acquisition closed on April 1, 2025 with T-Mobile and EQT each owning 50% of Lumos.

 On July 24, 2024, Lumos announced plans to expand into Mahoning and Trumbull Counties in Ohio, with $230 million in investment planned and almost 2000 miles of fiber.
 On August 20, Lumos said it would spend $150 million for 1300 miles of fiber in Louisville, Kentucky and Jefferson County.

+As of 2026, Lumos also had operations in Alabama, Florida, Georgia, Illinois and Indiana.